samik0701/Bike-Rent-Sharing-Assignment/README.md

 ## Acknowledgements
-- This project was inspired by live session of upGrad on EDA.
+- This project was inspired by live session of upGrad on Linear Regression.
-- UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform
+- UpGrad tutorials on Linear Regression on the learning platform

 ## Contact